 As part of an open and transparent culture in Abbey Gate College, all concerns about adults working in or on behalf of the College are reported.
 There is a 'harm' level threshold criteria that will be used to determine the action that is taken and it is important, in all cases, that staff take responsibility to share concerns to enable College to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the College.
 A 'low-level' concern is any concern that an adult working in or on behalf of the College may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
-Examples of such behaviour are listed in KCSIE 2023 to include, but are not limited to: being over friendly with children; having favourites; taking photographs of children on their mobile phone; engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or humiliating children.
+Examples of such behaviour are listed in KCSIE 2024 to include, but are not limited to: being over friendly with children; having favourites; taking photographs of children on their mobile phone; engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or humiliating children.
 Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
 It is crucial that any such concerns are shared responsibly and with the right person, and recorded and dealt with appropriately.
 Ensuring they are dealt with effectively should also protect those working in or on behalf of schools and colleges from potential false allegations or misunderstandings.
+Low-level concerns are not included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.